Japan Property Tax And More: An Easy Guide For Foreigners

 That declaration you make to receive this refund is called a refund declaration.

-If you paid your residency tax twice or your tax amount id reduced after filing your tax return, then you are owed a refund of a overpayment.
+If you paid your residency tax twice or your tax amount is reduced after filing your tax return, then you are owed a refund of an overpayment.

-Whether you are temporarily or permanently leaving Japan, you can apply for a tax deferral so that you can postpone paying your tax temporarily.
+Whether you are temporarily or permanently leaving Japan, you can apply for a tax deferral to postpone paying your tax temporarily.

 For this process, you’ll need to appoint a tax agent to help you handle all Japanese tax matters on your behalf while you are abroad.